-This exclusive development at Ty Mawr (meaning "big house") features a select number of 3 & 4 bedroom properties on the outskirts of the village of Gilwern just a few miles away from Abergavenny, in beautiful Monmouthshire, suited to both couples and families alike, this development will leave you wanting for nothing.
+This exclusive development at Ty Mawr (meaning "big house") features a select number of three and four bedroom properties on the outskirts of the village of Gilwern just a few miles away from Abergavenny, in beautiful Monmouthshire, suited to both couples and families alike, this development will leave you wanting for nothing.

 Take a walk around our beautifully designed 'Whitmore' show home and see for yourself what this idyllic development has to offer.

 Ty Mawr sits on the former site of Ty Mawr Manor house which was previously owned by a successful Iron Master called Crawshaw Bailey back in the 18th century.
 Surrounded by glorious countryside and the famous 'Sugarloaf' Mountain nearby this development certainly has everything you could wish for at your finger tips.
 If you are a keen walker or just like to browse around markets and shops then is certainly the development for you!

 The first major settlement here relates to Roman times when a fort was established called Gobannium.
 In the course of time the Normans built a castle area in 1087, and a town developed alongside called 'Burgavenny' The town continued to grow and sometime after 1241 a set of walls was built around the town, with four large protected gateways.
 The town expanded until the Black Death, arrived in the 1340's but recovered in the 16th & 17th centuries.
 Today Abergavenny remains a vibrant town, although there is no major industry here, the busy markets, the annual festivals and the tourists they attract support the local economy.